mikebrady/nqptp/README.md

 As usual, you should first ensure everything is up to date.

 #### Please use `git`!
 As you probably know, you can download the repository in two ways: (1) using `git` to clone it  -- recommended -- or (2) downloading the repository as a ZIP archive.
-Please us the `git` method.
+Please use the `git` method.
 The reason it that when you use `git`, the build process can incorporate the `git` build information in the version string you get when you execute the command `$ nqptp -V`.
 This will be very useful for identifying the exact build if you are making comments or bug reports.
 Here is an example:
 ```